phac-nml/snvphyl-galaxy/docs/user/input.md

 # Sequence Reads

 The sequence reads are the set of reads to use for mapping and variant calling.
 The provided workflow currently only supports paired-end sequence reads.
 These should be in [FASTQ][] format.
-Within Galaxy these should be structured within a paired-end dataset collection.
+Within Galaxy these should be imported with the **fastqsanger** data type and structured within a paired-end dataset collection.

 ![galaxy-paired-sequence-reads][]